haipinglu/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 cd com6012
 ```

-Let us make a copy of our teaching materials at this directory via (if you have cloned it before and want to overwrite it, you can delete the cloned version via `rm -rf ScalableML`).
+Let us make a copy of our teaching materials at this directory via

 ```sh
 git clone --depth 1 https://github.com/haipinglu/ScalableML
 ```

+If `ScalableML` is not empty (e.g. you have cloned a copy already), this will give you an error.
+You need to delete the cloned version (the whole folder) via `rm -rf ScalableML`.
+Be careful that you can **NOT** undo this delete so make sure **you do not have anything valuable (e.g. your assignment) there** if you do this delete.

+You are advised to create a **separate folder** for your own work under `com6012`, e.g. `mywork`.

 Let us check